Previous Page Next Page

 • Any person under contract with the operation.

-• A director, owner, operator, or administrator of an operation.
+• A director, owner, operator, or administrator of the operation.

 • Anyone who has responsibility for the children in care.